Affine transitions for involution Stanley symmetric functions: Proof of covering and toggling properties

-\item[] $\cS' = $ \een One can check directly that this is a virtual atom for $z'$.
-The relevant analysis for the other 11 cases is similar, but too long and tedious to carry out by hand.
-We have written a {\tt Python} program to enumerate the possible cases and check the required conditions \cite{code}.
-In every case it holds that $\Pi \cdot (i',j')$ is a virtual atom for $z'$, so we conclude that $wt_{ij} \in \cA(z)$ as desired. \end{proof}
+The relevant analysis for the other 11 cases is similar, but too complicated to carry out by hand.
+We have written a computer program to enumerate the possible cases and check the required conditions; our code also generates a human readable, but extremely long and tedious proof of this lemma, which is available as a 162 page {\tt pdf} file \cite{code}.
+Our program's computations show that in every case $\Pi \cdot (i',j')$ is a virtual atom for $z'$, so we conclude that $wt_{ij} \in \cA(z)$ as desired. \end{proof}

 Combining the preceding lemmas, we may finally prove Theorem~\ref{tau-thm1}.

 \begin{proof}[Proof of Theorem~\ref{tau-thm1}] Let $y,z \in \tI_n$ and $\pi \in \cA(y)$.
 Fix integers $i<j \not \equiv i \modu n)$ such that $\pi \lessdot \pi t_{ij}$.
 The assertion that $z = \tau^n_{ij}(y) \neq y$ if $\pi t_{ij} \in \cA(z)$ is \cite[Theorem 8.10]{M}.
 Conversely, suppose $z = \tau^n_{ij}(y)\neq y$.
 If $i \equiv y(j) \modu n)$, then $y$ must be as in Lemmas~\ref{tau-thm-lem1}, \ref{tau-thm-lem2}, or \ref{tau-thm-lem3}, and in these cases we have $\pi t_{ij} \in\cA(z)$ as desired.
 If $i \not\equiv y(j)\modu n)$, then the sets $\{i,y(i)\} + n \ZZ$ and $\{j,y(j)\} + n\ZZ$ are disjoint, so we have $\pi t_{ij} \in \cA(z)$ by Lemma~\ref{tau-thm-lem4}. \end{proof}